HadoukenIO/fdc3-service/README.md

 - RVM >= 4.7

 ### Features
-* Raise an FDC3 Intent
+* Raise an FDC3 intent
-* Resolve an FDC3 Intent
+* Resolve an FDC3 intent
-* Open an application with an intent/context
+* Open an application with an intent and optional context
-* Attach listeners for Intents and Contexts
+* Attach listeners for intents and contexts
 * Context channel support, to filter context broadcasts

 ## Getting Started

-Integrating the FDC3 service is done in two steps.
-Add the service to application manifest, and import the API:
+Integrating the FDC3 Service within an application is done in two steps - adding the service to the application manifest, and importing the API:

 ### Manifest declaration
 To ensure the service is running, you must declare it in your application config.

 ```